jolicode/MediaBundle/doc/transformers.rst

 Widen
 ~~~~~

-This transform resizes the image to a specific width, keeping the aspect ratio.
+This transformer resizes the image to a specific width, keeping the aspect ratio.

 .. code-block:: yaml